Texas LLC Quick Facts

 Your registered agent must have a physical street address in Texas (P.O. boxes are not accepted) and be available during normal business hours.

 You can serve as your own registered agent, but many business owners prefer to use a professional registered agent service for privacy and reliability.
-Most LLC formation services include at least one year of registered agent service.
+Services like Northwest Registered Agent and ZenBusiness include registered agent coverage with their formation packages, so you do not need to hire one separately.

 See our best LLC services for providers that include registered agent service with formation.